nicklalone/CIST_2500/02_Descriptives/day1.md

 * **Modes of Central Tendency** - The center or typicality of a distribution.
 The three most common measures of central tendency are the [mean](#mean), [median](#median), and [mode](#mode).

 Taken together, these three concepts form the basis of why statistics works.
-We know that if we take a sample, that it will be part
+We know that if we take a sample, that it will be part of the population and that if we keep taking samples and average them, that as we keep taking samples, we will keep getting closer to the actual population average.

 ### <a id="mean"></a>Mean: